You can hide a dead body on the 2nd page of Google, a marketing joke goes.

-If you already have a page URL that is different from your focus keyword, simply update it using an SEO or a redirection tool.
+If you already have a page URL different from your focus keyword for that page, update it using an SEO or a redirection tool.
 On WordPress, Yoast or RankMath are good tools to use.

-The title and meta description of your page is what users see in the result pages of their search queries.
+The title and meta description of your page are what users see in the result pages of their search queries.